tomcritchlow/tomcritchlow.github.io/_posts/2023-04-26-career-maps.md

 ## 2) Michael Sklar

-Michael Sklar [posted this great career map](https://twitter.com/michaelsklar/status/1649036269115121664) that some great "maybes" for the future too:
+Michael Sklar [posted this great career map](https://twitter.com/michaelsklar/status/1649036269115121664) complete with paths NOT taken and pregnant with some great "maybes" for future possibilities:

 ![](/images/career-map-1.jpeg)